Why is my shrub thin grass

 When should I call a professional landscaper?

-If the thin grass issue is severe or you're unsure of the cause, it's best to call a professional landscaper.
-They can diagnose the problem and recommend the best solution, which may involve soil amendments, plant replacement, or other landscaping work.
+If the problem persists or you're unsure of the cause, it's best to call a professional landscaper.
+They can diagnose the issue and recommend the appropriate treatment.

 Connect with certified professionals in your area